-Insofar as a question about the unified theoretical description of both types of form factors is concerned, they can appear in the interaction structure dependence \cite{5}.
-But their explicit form has not yet been established analytically.
-Therefore, it seems that $f_{2l}(0)$ describes the anomalous magnetic moment \cite{6}, and the lepton full magnetic moment is defined by the analogy \cite{7} with form factors of the Sachs \cite{8} for nucleons: $\mu_{l}^{full}=(f_{1l}(0)/2m_{l})+f_{2l}(0).$
+Insofar as a question about the unified theoretical description of both types of form factors is concerned, they can appear in the interaction structure dependence [5].
+However, their explicit form has not yet been established analytically.
+Therefore, it seems that $f_{2l}(0)$ describes the anomalous magnetic moment [6], and the lepton full magnetic moment is defined [7] analogously with Sachs [8] form factors for nucleons: $\mu_{l}^{full}=(f_{1l}(0)/2m_{l})+f_{2l}(0).$

-However, in spite of a large number of works dedicated to the different aspects of the interaction between the lepton and field of emission, thus far no the unified sight at the nature of form factors in the behavior dependence of particles of the same flavour.
-In the first turn, this is explained by the absence of convincing approaches in the decision of problem from the point of view of a kind of the neutrino of each lepton.
+In spite of a large number of works dedicated to different aspects of the interaction between the lepton and the field of emission, there is no unified sight of the nature of form factors in the behavior dependence of particles of the same flavor.
+In the first turn, this is explained by the absence of convincing approaches in deciding the problem from the point of view of a kind of neutrino of each lepton.

-To express the idea of any of such pairs at the fundamental dynamical level, one must establish a truly picture of the united interactions including a unified theoretical description of all types of lepton flavours.
+To express the idea of any of such pairs at the fundamental dynamical level, one must establish a true picture of the united interactions including a unified theoretical description of all types of lepton flavors.

-For our purposes, it is desirable to elucidate whether there exists any ratio between the contributions of $f_{1l}(q^{2})$ and $f_{2l}(q^{2})$ to the interaction cross section with these currents, and if so what the observed connection says about the structure of sets (\ref{2}), (\ref{4}) and of flavour symmetry of elementary particles.
+For our purposes, it is desirable to elucidate whether there exists any interratio of the contributions of $f_{1l}$ and $f_{2l}$ to the interaction cross section with these currents.
+If so, we would need to know what the observed connection allows us to say about the structure of sets (\ref{2}) and (\ref{4}) as well as the nature of the flavor symmetry of elementary particles.

-Here we investigate this highly important question studying in the elastic scattering on a spinless nucleus the ideas of each of the interaction structural components in the longitudinal case of polarization of leptons and their massive neutrinos.
+Here we investigate this highly important question studying, in the case of elastic scattering on a spinless nucleus, the ideas of each interaction structural component in the longitudinal case of polarization of leptons and their massive neutrinos.